 Uncommon Keywords on Sales Support Representative Resumes

-Employer job listings frequently list Sales Analysis, Food Server, Direct Sales, Recruiting, Customer Service Sales, Hospitality, Public Relations or Retail Management as requirements in Sales Support Representative job descriptions; however, candidates mention them far less frequently on their resumes.
+Employer job listings frequently list Product Knowledge, Innovation, Computer Literacy, Auto Delivery, Mentoring, Inside Sales, Communication Skills, Deposits, CRM, Sales Support, English Speaking or Outlook as requirements in Sales Support Representative job descriptions; however, candidates mention them far less frequently on their resumes.
 If you possess any or all of these experiences, including these keywords prominently on your resume when applying for a Sales Support Representative position may help you stand out more to hiring managers.

 Common Keywords on Sales Support Representative Resumes

 Both employer job listings and resumes from people who’ve held the position of Sales Support Representative tend to always include skills and requirements found in this list.
-Whether you’ve only got Inside Sales, Sales Leads, CRM, Customer Relationship Management, Sales Support or Human Resources Experience in your background and experience, make sure to highlight the term prominently on your resume.
+Whether you’ve only got Customer Service, Collaboration, MS Office, Detail Oriented, Multi Tasking, Scheduling, Accuracy, Technical, Vendor Management, Account Management, Database or Data Entry in your background and experience, make sure to highlight the term prominently on your resume.
 As a candidate you’ll be competing with many others who are bound to have as many as you (or more!) of these common resume keywords highlighted in their application for a job as a Sales Support Representative.

 Uncommon Keywords on Sales Support Representative Job Descriptions

-Employer job listings rarely list Compliance or Invoicing as important skills or qualifications in Sales Support Representative job descriptions.
+Employer job listings rarely list Invoicing, Troubleshooting, Microsoft Excel or Accountable as important skills or qualifications in Sales Support Representative job descriptions.
 Nevertheless, candidates mention them much more commonly in their resumes.
 If you possess any or all of these experiences, including these keywords prominently on your resume when applying for a Sales Support Representative position may go unnoticed or even discounted by hiring managers.

-The most common important skills required by employers are Inside Sales, Sales Leads, CRM, Customer Relationship Management, Sales Support and Human Resources Experience.
+The most common important skills required by employers are Customer Service, Collaboration, MS Office, Detail Oriented, Multi Tasking, Scheduling and Accuracy.
 These skills and requirements are just as likely to be mentioned by employers as well as on resumes of people that held a position as a Sales Support Representative, suggesting that having these keywords on a resume are important for success as a Sales Support Representative.
-Additionally, employer Sales Support Representative job descriptions list Sales Analysis as a desirable experience, even though Sales Analysis appears 7 times less on resumes, suggesting that it's worth considering including this keyword if you possess the experience.
+Additionally, employer Sales Support Representative job descriptions list Product Knowledge as a desirable experience, even though Product Knowledge appears 6.42 times less on resumes, suggesting that it's worth considering including this keyword if you possess the experience.

 Although you'd probably love to load up your resume with every possible keyword you can, employers tend to look for the things they specify in the job description.
-Our analysis suggests that highlighting too prominently terms like Compliance and Invoicing may be something to reconsider.
-These two terms appear 0.22 and 0.21 times less often than in job descriptions for a Sales Support Representative role.
-This implies that highlighting either of these keywords on your resume may not be a great way to impress a potential employer.
+Our analysis suggests that highlighting too prominently terms like Invoicing, Troubleshooting, Microsoft Excel and Accountable may be something to reconsider.
+These 4 terms appear 2.01, 2.16, 3.18 and 3.98 times less frequently, respectively, than in job descriptions for a Sales Support Representative role.
+This implies that highlighting any of these keywords on your resume may not be a great way to impress a potential employer.